How To Make A Gathered Summer Skirt | Madam Sew

 Use the measurements in the chart below to cut the size you need.

 Mark the top middle of all panels.
-It will help you to position the panels, to attach the waistband and also to gather the fabric evenly.
+It will help you to position the panels, to attach the waistband, and also to gather the fabric evenly.

-I found that piecing the panels was the hardest thing in this project.
-So I drew you a little diagram with the 4 steps to follow (below the steps for the seams).
+I found that piecing the panels was the hardest part of this gathered skirt.
+So, I drew you a little diagram with the steps to follow (below the steps for the seams).
+Watching my video can also help.

 Follow the next 3 steps for all seams of the skirt panels:

-2. Finish the edges, with a serger or an overcast foot & overcast stitch.
-I used my overcast foot because I didn’t have white thread for my serger.
-In the picture below you see the overcast stitch in a contrasting color and my overcast presser foot.
+In the picture below, you see the overcast stitch in a contrasting color and my overcast presser foot.
 The special presser foot helps to wrap the thread around the edge of the fabric as you stitch and prevents the fabric from curling.
+If you want more information on how to use this foot, go to my blog about finishing edges with a regular sewing machine.

-b.
-Pin and sew along this short edge with a ½” seam (- - - line)
+• Put the pocket piece (green) on top of the side panel (blue) with right sides together along the bottom edge.Pin and sew along this short edge with a ½” seam (- - - line).

-e.
+Use your overcast foot or serger to finish this edge and then press the seam towards the pocket piece & edgestitch (red - - - line).
 Press the wrong sides together and press the seam again to create a sharp crease.
 I will call this long strip the “pocket side panel” from now on.

-f.
 Repeat with the other pieces.

 2. Fold the pocket side panel

-Put the main panel next to this pocket side panel to get the folds in this panel right.
+• Put the main panel next to this pocket side panel to get the folds in this panel right

-Put the bottom edge of the pocket side panel on the same line as the bottom edge of your main panel and the top edge 🔺as well.
+• Put the bottom edge of the pocket side panel on the same line as the bottom edge of your main panel and the top edge 🔺as well.

 Your strip is too long for the skirt.
 You use this to make the inside of the pocket.
 Fold the fabric behind the pocket piece so the pocket side panel is the same length as the main panel.
 The seam in the short edge you made is the top of your pocket (red line).
 Press.

-Repeat with the other piece.
+Repeat with the other pieces.

 My pocket starts 2 inches from the top, which is high.
 The Purl Soho tutorial puts it a lot lower.
 I tried to match the fabric of the front panel with the side panels.
 That’s why I had to move the pocket higher and I cut off a bit of fabric at both sides.

-Put the right side of the pocket side panel on the right side of the main panel.
+• Put the right side of the pocket side panel on the right side of the main panel.
 Pin & sew along the edge (- - - line).
-Lock the threads with your serger or overcast foot and overcast stitch, press the seam to one side and edge stitch on top with your edge joining foot.
-Repeat with the other pocket side panel.
+Lock the threads with your serger or overcast foot and overcast stitch, press the seam to one side, and edge stitch on top with your edge stitching foot.

-Sew the other side of the pocket side panel to the main panels (- - - line).
 You need to attach all sides to get a long loop of fabric.
 You finish the edges using the same 3 steps.

-Hem The Skirt
+Hem the Skirt

 Hem the bottom edge of the long loop.
 I used my ½” wide hemmer foot for the first time and it went really well!

-The start is a little hard and going over seams needs a little attention, but with a little help from google and youtube, I managed.
+The start is a little hard and going over seams needs a little attention, but with a little help from Google and YouTube, I managed.
 In the next weeks (or.. months :-)) I will try to make my own instruction video about these wide hemmer feet but for now, I leave you with an expert :-)

-Hemmer Foot Instruction
+Wide Hemmer Foot

 Or with your regular presser foot: